ChainSafe/forest/docs/docs/developers/guides/rpc_api_compatibility.md

 ## External dataset checks

-Forest is also checked against the external `data.riba.plus` dataset of recorded RPC responses (`chain.data.riba.plus`).
+Forest is also checked against the external `data.riba.plus` dataset of recorded RPC responses.
 The `data.riba.plus RPC checks` workflow runs daily at 13:00 UTC: it serves a recent calibnet snapshot with `forest-tool api serve` and replays the dataset's queries against it.
 To run it locally, execute `./prepare.sh` in `scripts/tests/external-rpc-checks` followed by